WPD doubling efforts to help WFD enforce firework ordinance

-If you plan to shoot off fireworks you better follow the rules or face paying a fine.
+WICHITA, Kan.
+(KSNW) – If you plan to shoot off fireworks, you better follow the rules or face paying a fine.

 “We had actually axon video of crowds yelling at the officers, yelling at the firefighter who was just doing they’re doing their jobs,” says Deputy Chief Stu Bevis.